stacks-network/docs/src/pages/authentication/overview.md

 This signature algorithm is indicated by specifying `ES256K` in the token's `alg` key, specifying that the JWT signature uses ECDSA with the secp256k1 curve.
-Blockstack provide both [JavaScript](https://github.com/blockstack/jsontokens-js) and [Ruby](https://github.com/blockstack/ruby-jwt-blockstack/tree/ruby-jwt-blockstack) JWT libraries with support for this signing algorithm.
+Stacks auth provide both [JavaScript](https://github.com/blockstack/jsontokens-js) and [Ruby](https://github.com/blockstack/ruby-jwt-blockstack/tree/ruby-jwt-blockstack) JWT libraries with support for this signing algorithm.